When can babies eat artichokes?

 Artichokes are a domesticated variety of the wild cardoon—a thistle in the sunflower family that is native to grassy fields around the Mediterranean Sea.
 The plant has been cultivated by humans for food and decoration since Roman times, and today there are more than 100 varieties whose artichokes range in size and vary in color from pale green to deep purple.
 The part of the plant that we call an “artichoke” is actually a flower, and behind its tough outer petals lies a tender bud or “heart” that has a mild herbal taste with a meaty texture.
 Artichoke hearts are a beloved ingredient in cooking, but the tough petals are also edible and fun to eat with older toddlers.
 Kids love to dip, and the petals are great vehicles for smooth sauces like aioli, salsa verde, and herb butter.

 Yes!
 Artichokes are loaded with critical nutrients that developing babies need.
 Of note, the edible flower offers iron and vitamin C, along with copper, folate, magnesium, vitamins B and K, and zinc.
 To top it off, artichokes are a great source of antioxidants, healthy fats, and protein.

 Artichokes are available fresh, frozen, or packaged in marinades or water.
 Fresh or frozen artichokes offer more nutrition, but canned, jarred, or tinned artichokes in water are a great choice, too.
 Just be sure to check the labels: some brands add lots of salt and other preservatives that are not great for babies… or adults for that matter!

 If cooked to a soft consistency, artichoke hearts and the fleshy part of the petals should not pose any unusual risk.
 That said, an individual can choke on any food in theory.
-Always stay near your baby during mealtime and scroll down for age-appropriate serving suggestions.
+Always stay near your baby during mealtime and check out our age-appropriate serving suggestions.